 In addition to the productions for the Youth Channel, interns will attend community events that highlight important justice and cultural work taking place in NYC.
 Interns will receive training and workshops to continue to build their skills in media making and community organizing.

 This internship is an opportunity for individuals looking to gain real-life experience in production and build a personal media portfolio and reel.

 The Youth Production Internship is a 12-week collegiate credited internship where interns will get a hands on approach to creating media for a televised cable network.
 Interns are required to work a minimum of 14 hours per week and are required to attend weekly Production meetings.

 In addition, during the 12 week internship cycle interns will be required to :

 All prospective interns must be currently enrolled in a New York based collegiate institution majoring in Journalism, Television, Film, Communications or a related field.

-- Working knowledge with non-linear editing software such Adobe Premiere
+- Working knowledge of non-linear editing software such Adobe Premiere

 - Basic camera Knowledge (ie: ISO, Aperture, Shutter, Focal Length, Color Temp.)